Lemon, Shrimp & Spinach Risotto

-Unlike the butternut squash & kale risotto recipe I posted previously, this one has a much more refreshing flavour thanks to the addition of lemon zest and juice.
+Unlike the Butternut Squash & Kale Risotto recipe I posted previously, this Whole30 Shrimp Risotto has a much more refreshing flavour thanks to the addition of lemon zest and juice.
 I really like how the lemon cuts through the creaminess of the rice without overpowering the dish.

-To make this recipe, the celery root risotto is cooked for about 10 minutes in the liquid until the majority of it has evaporated.
+To make this Whole30 Shrimp Risotto, the celery root risotto is cooked for about 10 minutes in the liquid until the majority of it has evaporated.

 Make sure that you add the spinach when there is still a bit of liquid left in the pan so that it is able to wilt, but doesn’t become overcooked.